List of 10 Best Frameworks used by Data Scientists

 Matplotlib is a plotting library for Python, a library mostly used for data visualization by plotting histograms, scatterplot, 3D plot, etc., and also serves as a numerical extension to the Numpy library.
 It’s the de facto visualization library used in every data science test case in Python as it makes visualizations easy and interactive giving you the power to produce histograms, scatterplot, 3D plot, image plot, bar charts, power spectra, and many more.

 Numpy is an open-source library that gives programmers the versatility to work with matrices and multi-dimensional arrays.
 It’s the standard library for scientific computing in Python and provides powerful tools for integrating C/C++ and Fortran code.
+Check out the NumPy tutorial and NumPy practical examples.

 Seaborn is an open-source Python data visualization library based on matplotlib.
 The main focus of this package is on the visualization of statistical models. visualizations which include heat maps, those which summarize the data but still depict the overall distributions.